 Belcastro studied music composition at the University of California in Davis, Brandeis University and the University of Pennsylvania under composers Ross Bauer, Eric Chasalow, Andrew Frank, Maria Niederberger, Pablo Ortiz, Haim Permont, David Rakowski, Jay Reise and Anna Weisner.

 As a sitarist, Belcastro is pursuing unorthodox means of utilizing the instrument in a vareity of musical contexts for which the sitar is not typically considered to be suited.
 Belcastro is currently working on a textbook outlining the issues of the instrument and its notation for composers and performers from eastern adn western backgrounds alike.
 The text includes a collection of solo works for sitar titled "Tattered Ragas".
-Belcastro has also composed works pairing sitar with chamber ensemble for The NakedEye Ensemble, Ensemble 54 and Melomanie.
+Belcastro has also composed works pairing sitar with chamber ensemble for The NakedEye Ensemble, The Amernet String Quartet, Ensemble 54 and Melomanie.

 Richard Belcastro (b.
 1976) is an active composer and musical activist in the Philadelphia area.
 His music has been called "an eclectic blend of melodic and rhythmic elements of Jazz and Rock and Roll with a uniquely contemporary harmonic vocabulary" - The NY Concert Review.
 His music is composed for a variety of instrumental combinations ranging from the very traditional to the distinctly odd as well as ventures into electro-acoustic music and purely electronic explorations.

 Belcastro has enjoyed commissions and performances from the PRISM